manikpandita23/ClusterCraft/CONTRIBUTING.md

 ## Code of Conduct

-Before you start contributing, please read and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
 We expect all contributors to follow these guidelines to maintain a respectful and welcoming community.
+The K-Means Algorithm Project is open for use by developers.
+If you use code from this repository in your project, I kindly request that you acknowledge or mention this repository in your project's documentation or credits.

 ## Getting Started